Publish Date: 02/26/2022

 Ham was overshadowed by teammate Jack Lambert, but Ham was one of the greatest outside linebackers in NFL history.
 Was very good against the run, but he may have been the best cover linebacker the NFL has ever seen.

 Lane was one of the first defensive backs that struck fear into opposing receivers with his aggressive style of play.
 He was an intimidating force and known for his devastating hits.
 Lane was more than just a big hitter, however.
 He utilized his excellent speed and coverage skills to account for 68 career interceptions.
+Check out all of the new sportsbooks!

 In 1971, Page was the first defensive player to be named MVP.
 He was also the NFL Defensive Player of the Year in 1971 and 1973.
 In his fifteen-year career, Page accounted for 148.5 sacks and 22 fumble recoveries.
 Page’s reliability and consistently high level of play were something his teammates and coaches could always count on.